StockSharp/AlgoTrading/Designer/Gallery/Schemas/Parabolic_SAR_RSI/README.md

 ## Strategy Overview

 - Parabolic SAR runs on finished candles and is compared with the closing price of every candle: a close above the line means the trend is up, a close below it means the trend is down.
-- The Relative Strength Index is a soft filter, exactly as in the original code: a long needs RSI below the overbought level, a short needs RSI above the oversold level, so the filter blocks only entries made straight into an extreme.
+- The Relative Strength Index is a soft filter: a long needs RSI below the overbought level, a short needs RSI above the oversold level, so the filter blocks only entries made straight into an extreme.
 - Positions are opened only from flat, and the SAR flip is the only way out — the diagram has no fixed stop-loss and no take-profit.

 ## Entry and Exit Rules